 The Comprehensive Examination, sometimes also called qualifying examination, is one of the most important milestones in a student's doctoral program journey.
-The comprehensive examination for the CS Ph.D. students at KSU consists of two components:
+For cohorts starting Fall 2024, the comprehensive examination for the CS Ph.D. students at KSU consists of two components: